 - We will review our policies, procedures and processes to ensure that they are inclusive and do not discriminate

 4. We will understand and tackle barriers for under-represented groups in water skiing and wakeboarding and bring water skiing and wakeboarding to new audiences.
 We will encourage all sections of society to participate in our sport.
 In particular, we will look at improving participation of:

 - People with disabilities

 - People from different ethnic backgrounds

-We want to become a leading National Governing Body in promoting inclusion and equal opportunity and have selected our Independent Director Clare Lobb as our Equality & Diversity Board Champion and he/she will champion equality, diversity and inclusion in everything we do.
+We want to become a leading National Governing Body in promoting inclusion and equal opportunity and have selected our Independent Director Clare Lobb as our Equality, Diversity & Inclusion Board Champion and he/she will champion equality, diversity and inclusion in everything we do.